a-orangetree/College_Football_Scrape/README.md

 ##KNOWN BUGS

-* TeamSplits table is currently not populating the Wins and Losses columns for games played at a Neutral site.
+* TeamSplits and GameResults tables are currently not populating certain data for games played at a Neutral site.
+* GameResults does not have data for games played against non-FBS teams

 ##OTHER FILES